 The course enables you to develop advanced skills in communication, and effective project management.
 You'll be given specialist training in archival work and the study of drawings.
 You'll acquire a high level of expertise in visual analysis and art historical research through object-focused study and an intensively researched MA dissertation.

 You also have the option to develop your interdisciplinary interests by taking modules in related academic disciplines such as archaeology, history, literature, philosophy, sociology and others.

 Our expert academic staff support you every step of the way through personalised, small-group teaching, individual tutorials and field trips.

 At least two of your option modules, your research skills module and your dissertation must be completed on Architectural History and Theory.
 You can either specialise entirely in this area, or select up to two option modules from other fields.

 You can focus on time periods: medieval, early modern, and modern, or explore geographically in Britain, France, Italy, the Netherlands and Germany.
 You can study methodologically by approaches including historical materialism, critical theory, materiality, patronage and feminism.
 You can also benefit from our significant expertise in stained glass, architectural drawings, architectural models, urbanism, rural buildings and environments, domestic and religious architecture.

-You can choose up to two optional modules from those offered by other humanities departments at York and by our world-class Interdisciplinary Centres in the Humanities.
+You can choose a limited number of modules from those offered by other humanities departments at York and by our centres.

-You'll complete your dissertation during the Summer Term and summer vacation with the support of your academic supervisor.
-The dissertation will be 15,000-20,000 words.
-You'll submit this in September, and it will account for 50% of your final degree mark.
+You'll complete your dissertation with the support of your academic supervisor.
+The dissertation will be up to 15,000 words.

 Recent dissertation topics have included: